 USING THE PROPERTY AS RENTAL PROPERTY:

 Renting the property after buying it for some future income can reduce the net cost automatically.
 Hence, it can make the purchase more fiscally responsible.
-These are the tax implications if you do this, termed as a ‘Bad financial decision’.
+These are the tax implications if you do this, termed as a ‘Bad financial decision.’

 IS IT A GOOD DECISION?

-Therefore, it’s best to do some basic maths involved, using your own numbers try to figure out the net cost of the property.
+Therefore, it’s best to do some basic maths involved, using your numbers to try to figure out the net cost of the property.
 Also, if you rent something comparable for less, only consider the option as the best one if there is affordability without compromising on other financial goals.
 Your basic and sustainable financial goals mustn’t hurt your decision to buy a vacation property, as your Pay-back period can considerably rise for such a non-lucrative investment.

-However, when the financial crisis is over, and tourism rises, the decision can turn out to be a good one.
+However, when the financial crisis is over and tourism rises, the decision can turn out to be a good one.
 This also depends on your mortgage term, costs, & percentage.